Kaan2474/ppg_blood_pressure_measurement/README.md

 ```

 **Quick Start**
-1. **Load Data**: Download data records from the MIMIC database
+1. **Load Data**: Download data records from the MIMIC database (see References)
-2. **Store Data**: Store the data records in a separate folder within the Blood Pressure Measurement folder
+2. **Store Data**: Store the data records in separate folders within the project folder
+    - Example for data record 041: folder_1/folder_2/041 -> data/041/041
+    - Note: The specific data record ID at the end of the path is crucial
 3. **Data Path**: Add the directory path that leads to the MIMIC data within src/main.py (line 9)
 4. **Model Training**: Run src/main.py to train the ANN model or skip this step and use the already existing models/ann_bp_model.pkl
    - Note: Step 4 shouldn't be skipped because the prototype was only trained on data record 041
-   - Download as many data records as possible from the MIMIC database
+   - Recommendation: Download as many data records as possible from the MIMIC database
-6. **Data Collection**: Run src/signal_acquisition.py while wearing the turned on Polar Verity Sense on the arm to record PPG/ACC data to a CSV
+5. **Data Collection**: Run src/signal_acquisition.py while wearing the turned on Polar Verity Sense on the arm to record PPG/ACC data to a CSV file and press 'Enter' to stop the data stream
-7. **Signal Alignment**: Run src/aligning_signals.py to synchronize PPG and ACC signals
+6. **Signal Alignment**: Run src/aligning_signals.py to synchronize PPG and ACC signals
-8. **Blood Pressure Estimation**: Run src/measure_bp.py to predict SBP and DBP from the collected PPG signals
+7. **Blood Pressure Estimation**: Run src/measure_bp.py to predict SBP and DBP from the collected PPG signals
-9. **Reference Values**: Measure reference blood pressure values with a cuff and add these values within src/bp_evaluation.py (line 41 and 42)
+8. **Reference Values**: Measure reference blood pressure values with a cuff and add these values within src/bp_evaluation.py (line 41 and 42)
-10. **Evaluation**: Run src/bp_evaluation.py to compare your blood pressure predictions against the reference values
+9. **Evaluation**: Run src/bp_evaluation.py to compare your blood pressure predictions against the reference values

 ## Future Work
 - **Database Expansion**: Incorporating all data records from the MIMIC database to improve generalization and reduce overfitting
-- **Selection of the database**: Testing an alternative database capturing upper-arm data during movement-intensive scenarios
+- **Selection of the database**: Testing an alternative database for model training that captured upper-arm data during movement-intensive scenarios
 - **Motion artifact removal**:
-  - Using the acquired ACC signals to further reduce the impact of motion-induced noise
+  - Using the acquired ACC signals to further reduce the impact of motion-induced noise by applying adaptive filtering techniques
-  - Identifying and applying more methods for motion artifact removal to improve measurement accuracy
+  - Identifying and implementing more methods for motion artifact removal to improve measurement accuracy
 - **Sensor Diversity**: Testing the prototype with other wearable sensors beyond the Polar Verity Sense

 ## References